HOD101s/RockPaperScissor-AI-/README.md

 ```

 This will iterate over the files produced by getData.py and train our Model.
 Once trained the Model architecture is stored in a json file and the weights are stored in .h5 file.
+Due to lack of computational power I had to train the model using Google Colab by setting Hardware Accelration to GPU.

 ## Time to play!
 Now we load our Model Architecture and weights and finally play the game.
 Refer play.py